wenqinglim/wenqinglim.github.io/resume.md

 - Implemented mood/genre classification, with conditional music generation system responding to text and audio prompts

 ### AI & Machine Learning Applications

+**Octavate \| 2025-Present**
+- Lead Data Scientist: Lead a team of ML Researchers on an end-to-end project to predict breakout artists using quantitative and qualitative signals.

 **AI Summit London Hackathon \| 2024**